Gold there is, and rubies in abundance, but lips that speak knowledge are a rare jewel. Proverbs 20:15

 Following are several of the basic job functions of the advisor:

 - Meet with new students and parents regarding a Four-Year Plan.

 - Meet with returning students annually regarding progress on Four-Year Plan.

 - Maintain individual student accounts on Naviance, a college-counseling web-based program.
-Included on site are records for each student in following areas: Learning Style Inventory, Personality Profile (based on Myers-Briggs), Holland Code (Career map), Resumé, College List, Test Scores, College Applications.
+Included on site are records for each student in following areas: Learning Style Inventory, Personality Profile (based on Myers-Briggs), Holland Code (Career map), Resumé, College List, and College Applications.
 Students and parents each have an account to reference the student’s information.